floledermann/mapmap.js/README.md

 ```

 In your HTML code, you need to create an SVG element that is used as the root element of your map.
-You need to set the width and height attributes of the element to specify the aspect ratio and
+*You need to set the width and height attributes of the element* to specify the aspect ratio and
-abstract resolution of your map - you can use CSS to define the actual dimensions of your map.
+abstract resolution of your map - you can use CSS to override these and define the actual dimensions
+of your map.

 ```html
 <svg id="mapEl" width="800" height="400"></svg>